Compare personal loans

 Wondering if you should just get a credit card?
 Potentially, yes.
 However, the answer depends on what you’re buying, how much you’re borrowing and your level of self-discipline!

-Credit cards can be a more cost effective option for borrowing sums under £5,000, providing you have the discipline to repay it.
-Unless you have a good credit score and high income, credit cards typically won’t give you more than £3,000 to £5,000.
-Above £5,000 and personal loans should be a cheaper option.
+A credit card can be a more cost-effective option for borrowing a sum under £5,000, providing you have the discipline to repay it.
+Unless you have a good credit score and high income, credit cards typically won’t give you a credit limit of more than £3,000 to £5,000.
+Above £5,000, and a personal loan could be a cheaper option.

 Personal loans come in a lump sum and you have a predetermined amount of time to pay them off.
 By contrast, credit cards are a revolving form of credit.
 You borrow what you need, when you need it (subject to a card’s monthly limit) and you have to make at least a minimum monthly payment.
-Credit card interest rates are generally variable, but cards often come with a promotional fixed-rate introductory period.
+Credit card interest rates are generally variable.

 Using the wrong credit card could cost you more because credit cards tend to have higher rates than personal loans.
 However, a card with a promotional rate of 0% on purchases could be a smart option, if you can get approved with the credit limit that you need.
-These types of cards are quite often reserved for those with a good credit score and a positive borrowing history.
+Any purchases you make during the 0% purchase period don’t attract any monthly interest, so you can put a big, planned purchase on the card and then pay it off gradually each month (you’ll always have to make at least the minimum required payment).
+However, this type of credit card is quite often reserved for those with a good credit score and a positive borrowing history.
+You’ll also need to make sure you can pay off the balance before the 0% purchase period ends, otherwise you’ll be charged the credit card’s standard interest rate on any outstanding balance.

 Credit cards